Volantus/berry-spi/README.md

-# Berry SPI PHP extension
+# Raspberry Pi SPI PHP extension
 Native PHP extension for SPI communication on RaspberryPi.

 Extension is still in alpha state.
 Please don't hesitate to report bugs, make suggestions or ask questions.